bparanj/crystal/electronics/book/basics/battery.md

 1. Use batteries of different voltages (e.g., 1.5V, 9V) to show how the potential difference changes.
 2. Connect a low-resistance load, like a small resistor or an LED, to see visible energy transfer.

-This simple experiment introduces voltage, the foundation of all electrical systems, and highlights how batteries serve as a source of energy in circuits.
+This experiment introduces voltage, the foundation of all electrical systems, and highlights how batteries serve as a source of energy in circuits.